Q: How do I obtain an application?

 Download a “School Questionnaire Form – Private Schools” PDF and have it completed by your homeform/core teacher.

-Q: I am unable to write the entrance test on the scheduled date.
+Q: I am unable to write the entrance test on the scheduled date due only to religious reasons.
 Whom do I contact?

 Q: Are previous entrance tests available?
 What is the format?